shown in other instead.

 The following picture shows the screen configuration for the multi-monitor setup, where each slave renders its viewport to a single monitor.Projection and modelview matrices are automatically calculated on the basis of the viewer's position.Screen Configuration (the left picture) for Multi-Monitor Setup (the right picture)

-- A multi-projector setup formed also by displays, where each slave renders its viewport via the corresponding projector as if a surface which the viewport was projected onto was a display.
+- A multi-projector setup formed by projectors, where each slave renders its viewport via the corresponding projector.
+By default, the projectors display images as seen from the viewer's position.

-- After being launched the master starts sending broadcast messages that it is available using a UDP protocol.
+- After being launched, the master starts sending broadcast messages that it is available using UDP protocol.

 - All slaves in LAN after being launched listen to the selected UDP port.
-Upon receiving this message, they connect to a master via a TCP protocol.Actually 2 TCP ports are used:
+Upon receiving this message, they connect to the master via TCP protocol.Actually 2 TCP ports are used:

 - TCP port — for messages.